 --- Clicking on that will list all the courses you're currently enrolled in.

 --- Find our course and click on it.
 Sometimes 2 clicks are required.
 Wait and click again if nothing happens upon first click.
 All necessary course information and materials can be found there.

-Required Textbooks Summer and Fall 2021
+Required Textbooks Fall 2021